doubledherin/Audio_Snowflake/README.md

 The result is a beautiful visual representation of each song’s unique qualities, rendered before your eyes as you listen to the song via an embedded Spotify web player.

 Below is a selection of songs from the Gallery page.
-As you can see, each song really a unique image.

 ![image](https://raw.githubusercontent.com/doubledherin/Audio_Snowflake/master/app/static/images/gallery.png)